Freiling87/CCU/CCU/README.md

 # Streets of Rogue Custom Content Utilities

-N.B.: Bold text indicates completed/functional features.
-Any feature names not bolded are planned but not yet implemented.
+N.B.: Asterisk indicates non-implemented features, currently planned.

 ## Core

-- Player/Creator editions
+### Player/Creator editions

-  - Player edition hides traits in creation menus, simply to keep them un-cluttered
+Player edition hides designer content to keep their experience as close to vanilla as possible.

+- Hidden from Character Creation Menus
+- Hidden from Character Sheet page *
+- Hidden from HUD Trait list *

-## Appearances
+## Appearances *

 Effects should be self-explanatory.
 Let me know if any are unclear.